TheDigitalCatOnline/blog_source/pelican/content/abstract-base-classes-in-python.markdown

 First of all, if you are programming in Python its better for you to understand everything Python provides you, both the good and the bad parts.
 Programming languages are tools, and you shall know their strengths and their limitations.
 Most of the times what we call "limitations" are just features that become a restraint just because we are not aware of them.
 The C language, for example, is not object-oriented.
 Is this a strenght or a limitation?
 Python provides you a very powerful inspection mechanism.
 Is this a strength or a limitations?
 I could give countless other examples.

 Second, powerful features are the one you should know better.
-After all we use a language for the unique features it provides, not for the features it shares with other languages.
+After all, we use a language for the unique features it provides, not for the features it shares with other languages.
 I use Python because of its powerful polymorphism implementation, not because of loops and inheritance.
 Those are provided by Java and C++, too, for example.
 I write a device driver in C because of the closeness to the machine language and its speed, not because of the `int` and `float` types, which are provided by many other languages.
 So, since powerful features are what let the language do what others cannot, those are the ones you have to master.

 Third, if a feature of a language is a design error, and it can be, you need to understand why it is an error, and how you can avoid using it.
 Before ES6, JavaScript had some issues with scopes, given by the behaviour of the `var` keyword.
 You cannot afford being ignorant about those limitations, otherwise your software will be buggy.
 So, while studying the `for` loop in JavaScript took me a couple of minutes (it is a C-like for loop, after all), I spent a lot of time in dealing with `var`, which is the dangerous button of the whole device.